solace-fi/solace-docs/docs/dev-docs/frontend/hooks.md

 | Contracts | `getProtocolByName`
 | CachedData | `latestBlock` , `tokenPosData`

-Appraises the user's position for a product in a policy and returns the result as a BigNumber.
+Appraises the user's position for a product in a policy and returns the result as a [**BigNumber**](https://docs.ethers.io/v5/api/utils/bignumber/).

 ### `useGetMaxCoverPerPolicy`